The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

 Fig.~\ref{fig:hab2_tl_sf} shows that the strength of the day-night circulation does not change significantly compared to that of the Hab~1 case.
 The mass streamfunction $\Psi^{TL}$ in each GCM has broadly the same shape in both the Hab~1 and Hab~2 experiments.
 Namely, $\Psi^{TL}$ in LMD-G is bottom-heavy, showing a strong flow towards the substellar point in the boundary layer, while in the UM it is top-heavy, showing strong divergence in the upper atmosphere.
 As is the case for Hab~1, the ROCKE-3D's overturning cell in the Hab~2 simulations is confined to the day side, while in the other three GCMs it extends to the night side \citep[as in e.g.][]{ZhangYang20,Hammond21}.

 In the troposphere, the differences in the mean eastward wind speed between the Hab~1 and Hab~2 cases are rather small, with the maximum value staying within \SIrange{50}{70}{\m\per\s} (Fig.~\ref{fig:hab2_zm_u}).
-The stratospheric circulation, however, differs more noticeably: in three out four models the uppermost levels do not develop an additional region of superrotation.
+The stratospheric circulation, however, differs more noticeably: in all four models the uppermost levels do not develop an additional region of superrotation (not shown).
 Instead, they are dominated by a westward flow, which is especially strong in the UM (Fig.~\ref{fig:hab2_zm_u}d).
-Thus, the overall characteristic of the time-mean zonal flow for the Hab~2 simulations is that a single structure of the equatorial (ExoCAM, LMD-G, the UM) or extratropical (ROCKE-3D) jet extends throughout the whole atmosphere.
+As discussed in more detail in Part I \citep{Turbet21_THAI}, the source of inter-model differences near the top lid is due to the differences in clear-sky radiative transfer, location and spacing of vertical levels, and numerical damping (sponge layers).
+For example, ROCKE-3D has relatively high numerical damping coefficients to increase model stability, which results in a low wind speed near the top boundary compared to that in the other three GCMs (Fig.~\ref{fig:hab2_zm_u}c).
+The impact on the stratospheric circulation by the numerical drag has been discussed in \citet{Carone2018}, but this question would further benefit from a dedicated GCM intercomparison.
+Thus, the overall characteristic of the time-mean zonal flow for the Hab~2 simulations is that a single structure of the equatorial (ExoCAM, LMD-G, the UM) or extratropical (ROCKE-3D) jet extends throughout most of the lower atmosphere.